AccardoNull/Image-Search-and-Utility-Platform/README.md

 ## Demo
 Live Demo: https://interactive-algorithm-visualizer-im.vercel.app/
-The search/convertion function is currently limited to the sample images stored in the repository, under backend/static/images.
+The search function for live website is currently limited to the sample images stored in the repository, under backend/static/images.

 ## Completed features
 ### KMP visualizer